moos/wordpos/README.md

 wordpos
 =======

-wordpos is a set of part-of-speech utilities for Node.js using [natural's](http://github.com/NaturalNode/natural) WordNet module.
+wordpos is a set of part-of-speech (POS) utilities for Node.js using [natural's](http://github.com/NaturalNode/natural) WordNet module.

 ## Usage